An easy-to-use, open-source two-factor authentication app designed specifically for iOS.

 Many online services provide two-factor authentication by requiring you to enter a one-time password in addition to your normal username and password.
 To generate this password, a shared secret is required.
 Tofu stores this secret securely in your iPhone's keychain and generates the password for you.

+Take a look at the the FAQ section above for answers to common questions.
 You can also file an issue or submit a pull request on GitHub.